 - Focus and Discipline

-- Buy and Hold: We are strictly buy and hold investors and believe that picking the right business needs skill and holding onto these businesses to enable our investors to benefit from the entire growth cycle, needs even more skill.
+- Buy and Hold: the firm believes that picking the right business needs skill and holding onto these businesses to enable their investors to benefit from the entire growth cycle, needs even more skill.

-- Focus: Our portfolios are high conviction portfolios with 20 to 25 stocks being our ideal number.
-We believe in adequate diversification but over-diversification results in diluting returns for our investors and adding market risk.
+- Focus: the firm’s portfolios are high conviction portfolios with 20 to 25 stocks being our ideal number.

 Title- “Stay with quality, Stay with growth”- Aashish Somaiyaa